POPULATION ASSOCIATION OF NEW ZEALAND (INCORPORATED)

 - The Honorary Secretary shall give notice in writing to each member of the Association of the next annual general meeting or special meeting at least three weeks before the meeting date.

-- The quorum at an annual general meeting or special meeting shall be sixteen ordinary members or two-thirds of the ordinary members, whichever is less.
+- The quorum at an annual general meeting or special meeting shall be sixteen ordinary members.

-- The chairman of each annual general meeting or special meeting shall be the President of the Association or, in his/her absence, the Vice-President.
-In the absence of these officers the meeting shall elect a chairperson.
+- The Chair of each annual general meeting or special meeting shall be the President of the Association or, in their absence, the Vice-President.
+In the absence of these officers the meeting shall elect a Chair.

 - Persons who are not members of the Association may be invited or, upon their request, permitted to participate in meetings on conditions laid down by the Council.

-- Except as otherwise provided by the Constitution all questions before a meeting shall be decided by a majority of the votes of financial ordinary members and associate members present, the Chairperson having a deliberate, and in the case of equality of voting, a casting vote.
+- All questions before a meeting, other than those pertaining to Rule XII, shall be decided by a simple majority of the votes of financial ordinary members, associate and student members present, the Chair having a deliberate, and in the case of equality of voting, a casting vote.

-- Voting shall be by the voices or by show of hands except where a ballot is requested by a member.
+- Voting shall be by voice or by show of hands except where a ballot is requested by a member.

 - The financial affairs of the Association shall be administered by the Honorary Treasurer acting under the direction of the Council.